-The HITS/s KPI reported by the report depends on your script configuration.
-BlazeMeter counts unique requests that appear in the JTL file generated during the test.
-This means that if only high level requests are present in the JTL file, the HITS/s figure relates only to the high level requests.
-If while configuring the test, you select to include sub-samples in your runs, thenHITS/s represents all high level requests and sub-samples (e.g. images, CSSs, JSs etc).
+The/s reported by the report depends on your script configuration.
+BlazeMeter counts unique requests that appear in the file generated during the test.
+This means that if only high level requests are present in the file, the /s figure relates only to the high level requests.
+If while configuring the test, you select to include sub-samples in your runs, then, the /s represents all high level requests and sub-samples (e.g. images, CSSs, JSs etc).

-If the test is run using a single console (no engines) – The sub-sample reporting is turned on automatically.
-If you use more than a single console, you need to turn this property on in order to count the sub-samples as well as the high-level requests.
+If the test is launched using a single Console (no Engines) – The sub-sample reporting is turned on automatically.
+If you use more than a single Console, you need to turn this property on in order to count the sub-samples as well as the high-level requests.